zajk/rkhunter-formula/README.md

 Contributions are welcome.

-   Test on Centos 6.5, could work on RedHat family distributions.
+- Tested on Centos 6.5, could work on RedHat family distributions - maybe broken after the debian support.

+- Tested on Ubuntu Trusty and Ubuntu Xenial, could work on other Debian based distributions.

 Available states
 ================